aaron6yi/team-16/README.md

 ![Categorical Features Distribution by Gender](./pics/Categorical%20Features%20Distribution%20by%20Gender.png)

 ### Insights

-- **ChestPainType**: Typical angina is prevalent among patients with heart disease, with variation between genders.
+- **ChestPainType**: Typical angina (TA) is more common in males with heart disease, while females tend to present with non-typical angina (NAP) or asymptomatic (ASY) pain types.
+- **FastingBS**: High fasting blood sugar is a stronger risk factor for heart disease in males, while it is less pronounced in females.
+- **RestingECG**: Abnormal ST readings are frequent in both genders, but females show a higher proportion of Left Ventricular Hypertrophy (LVM).
+- **ExerciseAngina**: Males with heart disease frequently report exercise-induced angina, while females are less likely to exhibit this symptom, potentially leading to under-diagnosis.
-- **ST_Slope**: A downward slope is a consistent indicator across genders.
+- **ST_Slope**: A downward slope is a strong and consistent indicator of heart disease across genders, though males show a higher prevalence of this marker.

 ## 📈 Proportion of Features in Heart Disease Cases